axean/tergite-frontend/docs/auth.md

      one must be attached to a project that has more than zero QPU seconds.
 - QPU seconds are the number of seconds a project's experiments are allocated on the quantum computer.
 - QPU seconds can be increased, decreased etc., but no job can be created without positive QPU seconds.
+- A job could run for longer than the allocated project QPU seconds but it may fail to update MSS of its results.
+A user must thus make sure their project has enough QPU seconds.

 ### How Authorization Works